msx80/BareMetalTic80/README.md

 It runs any "cart.tic" on SD card.

+### TODO

+* Fix input (mouse and keyboard)
+* Run full TIC-80 studio (the editor etc)
+* Implement audio

 ## Try it

 An already built version is available [here](https://drive.google.com/file/d/1kck1odAhhJPL2Zs7zP8cYOfv2Ap05nV4/view?usp=sharing).
 Just unpack on the root of an appropriate SD card (fat32) and put it on a Raspberry PI 2 with a keyboard connected.

+## Want to help?

+* If you tryed the program, let me know if and how it worked!
+Either here, on twitter @msx80 or on TIC-80 discord.
+* Are you good with cmake and building script?
+Review the mess i put together!

 ## How to build